 On their website, you can download a sample for any levels you wish, including for the teacher guides.
 The website also has a short video (demo) that explains the main parts of the program.

 I feel these books are well written and professional.
 I feel they do the job of what they are designed to do: support struggling students in the core topics of each grade.
-I like that the books do not only show calculational techniques, but employ visual models a lot and support conceptual understanding of the topics.
+I like that the books not only show calculational techniques, but also employ visual models a lot and support conceptual understanding of the topics.

 The scaffolding is carefully done and breaks down the concepts so that all students should understand.
 The books are reasonably priced and many students will enjoy working through them independently.

 However, I also want to note what these book do not do: they do not provide even mildly challenging problems.
-The word problems included are always routine, exactly like the model problems in the instruction, and typically one-step problems.
-I was informed that this is intentional: the word problems are kept as straightforward applications of the skills because it is assumed kids using these books are struggling.
-So, the aim is to only practice calculations and the easiest types of word problems, and thus let even low-achieving students experience success with STAMS.
+The word problems are always routine, exactly like the model problems in the instruction, and typically one-step problems.
+I was informed that this is intentional: the word problems are kept as straightforward applications of the skills because it is assumed that children using these books are struggling.
+So, the aim is to only practice calculations and the easiest types of word problems, and thus to let even low-achieving students experience success with STAMS.

 Also, the books do not provide a plentiful supply of practice problems.
 Each lesson is 10 pages but many of those pages are taken up by instruction or by a single problem with guided instruction.
 Curriculum Associates provides another series of book, Solve, to provide plentiful practice in mental math and higher-order thinking skills.